Gauge Theory and Skein Modules: Discussion

-\paragraph{Torsions in sk$(M_3)$.} Another interesting question concerns detecting torsion in the skein module.
+\paragraph{Torsion in sk$(M_3)$.} Another interesting question concerns detecting torsion elements in the skein module.
 Naively, this seems to be a blind spot in our approach, as torsion should be related to jumps when $q$ is a root of unity, but the information about $q$ seems to disappear once we flow to the infrared phases after the deformation.
-However, one might be able to turn this around and argue that the deformation gives control over torsions in the skein module for $\Sigma\times S^1$.
-From this point of view, it might not be a coincidence that the $M_3=S^1\times S^2$ case---for which the deformation cannot be applied---is also the case where we know that there are complicated torsions (cf.~Footnote~\ref{foot:torsion}).
-Moreover, at special values of the coupling constant of the UV theory, there might be higher-group/non-invertible symmetries or special kind of defects that survive the deformation, which could also help to understand the torsion part of the module.
+To access roots of unity, one needs to consider strong-coupling limits with Im$\,\tau\to 0$.
+It would be interesting to understand whether the $\cN=1$ deformation can still be exploited, even in this limit, to give control over torsion in the skein module of $\Sigma\times S^1$.\footnote{From this point of view, it might not be a coincidence that the $M_3=S^1\times S^2$ case---for which the deformation cannot be applied---is also the case where we know that there are complicated torsions.} Another way to study such limits is by working in the weakly coupled $S$-dual frame.
+Moreover, at special values of the coupling constant of the UV theory, there might be higher-group/non-invertible symmetries or special types of defects, which could also help to understand the torsion part of the module (cf.~Footnote~\ref{foot:torsion}).

-\paragraph{Large-$N$ limit and gravity dual.} When $M_3$ is $S^3$ or a lens space $L(k,1)$, the large-$N$ limit of Chern--Simons theory can be described by a topological string theory on a local Calabi--Yau threefold obtained from $T^*M_3$ via the ``conifold transition'' \cite{Gopakumar:1998ki}.
+\paragraph{Large-$N$ limit and gravity dual.} When $M_3$ is $S^3$ or a lens space $L(k,1)$, the large-$N$ limit of Chern--Simons theory can be described by a topological string theory on a local Calabi--Yau threefold obtained from $T^*M_3$ via the ``conifold transition'' \cite{Gopakumar:1998ki,Ooguri:1999bv,Aganagic:2002wv}.
 Although it is not clear how this process can be carried out for more general $M_3$, there are hints that the systems we considered, either in four dimensions or higher, have well-defined and interesting large-$N$ limits.
 For example, the skein-valued curve counting of \cite{Ekholm:2019yqp} concerns HOMFLY-PT skein modules, and the skein relations can be explained from the perspective of topological strings \cite{vafa2025chern}.
 On the other hand, the $\cN=1$ deformation of the maximally supersymmetric 4d Yang--Mills theory does have a well-studied string-theory dual due to Polchinski and Strassler \cite{Polchinski:2000uf}, and it would be interesting to see whether such an embedding into string theory sheds further light on the properties of skein modules, skein algebras, and skein categories.

 We hope that the present work provides a useful starting point for further investigations along these lines.